-Given the need for the operations function to deliver efficiency and the necessity for environmental marketing to impact sales effectively, the trade-off between inventory level and sales-promoting environmental efforts deserves a thorough examination.
+Given the need for the operations function to deliver efficiency and the necessity for environmental marketing to impact sales effectively, the trade-off between inventory level and sales-promoting environmental efforts deserves thorough examination.
 In this regard, we assume a company that manufactures a product and sells it at a fixed price.
 While the manufacturing process has a negative impact on the environment, we can assume that the firm complies with the applicable regulatory environmental norms.
 However, to gain a better reputation, the company is willing to make further environmental efforts that are voluntary.
-This may come in the form of planting trees and more generally restoring natural carbon sinks, purchasing offsets, reducing the quantity of water or energy used for production, increasing the proportion of recycled waste used, improving water quality, etc. These voluntary environmental efforts increase costs for the manufacturer but they also boost demand due to the marketing impact on customers who exhibit environmental consciousness (Heydari et al., 2021; Hong et al., 2020).
-We thus introduce a control variable called voluntary environmental efforts, denoted by $Q(t)$ .
-The uncertainties on the demand are captured by a standard Wiener process $w(t)$ , which is external.
-This process is built on a probability space $\Omega, \mathcal{A}, P$ , and we denote by $W^t$ the filtration generated by the Wiener process (i.e., a sequence of $\sigma$ -algebras of information $W^t$ ).
-The control $Q(t)$ depends on $W^t$ .
-This leads to the following control model for the cumulated demand $D(t)$ on $(0, t)$ , that is:
+This may come in the form of planting trees and more generally restoring natural carbon sinks, purchasing offsets, reducing the quantity of water or energy used for production, increasing the proportion of recycled waste used, improving water quality, etc. These voluntary environmental efforts increase costs for the manufacturer but they also boost demand due to the marketing impact on customers who exhibit environmental consciousness (Heydari, Govindan, and Basiri 2021; Hong et al. 2020).
+We thus introduce a control variable called voluntary environmental efforts, denoted by $Q(t)$.
+The uncertainties on the demand are captured by a standard Wiener process $w(t)$, which is external.
+This process is built on a probability space Ω, A, P , and we denote by W^t the filtration generated by the Wiener process (i.e. a sequence of σ -algebras of information W^t).
+The control $Q(t)$ depends on W^t .
+This leads to the following control model for the cumulated demand $D(t)$ on $(0, t)$, that is:

-$$dD(t) = \nu(Q(t))dt + \sigma dw(t) \quad (7.1)$$
+$$dD(t) = v(Q(t))dt + \sigma dw(t) \quad (3.1)$$

-where $\nu$ is the rate of demand by a unit of time.
+where v is the rate of demand by unit of time.
 This rate depends on the voluntary environmental effort.

-The volatility $\sigma$ is a constant.
-It may depend on $Q(t)$ .
-The function $Q \rightarrow \nu(Q(t))$ is positive and monotone increasing.
+The volatility σ is a constant.
+It may depend on $Q(t)$.
+The function $Q \rightarrow v(Q(t))$ is positive and monotone increasing.
 For mathematical convenience, we assume that it is a linear function.
-The ordering (or production) policy is not defined by a rate, which means that the inventory is not replenished continuously, but by impulse control.
+The ordering (or production) policy is not defined by a rate, which means that the inventory is not replenished continuously, but by an impulse control.
 This is because of fixed costs.
 In this case, we neglect the time of production of each impulse.
-So, a production by impulses is an increasing sequence of stopping times $\theta_i$ and positive random variables $\xi_i$ , such that $\theta_i$ is a stopping time with respect to $W^t$ and $\xi_i$ is $W^{\theta_i}$ measurable.
-The variable $\xi_i$ is the amount of product produced at $\theta_i$ (the time to produce $\xi_i$ is neglected).
-If $x(t)$ represents the inventory at time $t$ , it is expressed by the formula:
+So, a production by impulses is an increasing sequence of stopping times θ_i and positive random variables ξ_i , such that θ_i is a stopping time with respect to W^t and ξ_i is W^{θ_i} measurable.
+The variable ξ_i is the amount of product produced at θ_i (the time to produce ξ_i is neglected7).
+If $x(t)$ represents the inventory at time t , it is expressed by the formula:

-$$x(t) = x - \int_0^t \nu(Q(s))ds + \sum{\{i|\theta_i \leq t\}} \xi_i - \sigma w(t) \quad (7.2)$$
+$$x(t) = x - \int_0^t v(Q(s))ds + \sum{\{i|\theta_i \leq t\}} \xi_i - \sigma w(t) \quad (3.2)$$

-The impulse control $(\theta_i, \xi_i, i = 1, \dots)$ is denoted by $V$ .
-So the state of the system $x(\cdot)$ depends on two controls: a continuous control $Q(\cdot)$ and an impulse control $V$ .
-The initial value of the inventory is $x$ , which is a parameter.
+The impulse control $(\theta_i, \xi_i, i = 1, \dots)$ is denoted by V .
+So the state of the system $x(\cdot)$ depends on two controls: a continuous control $Q(\cdot)$ and an impulse control V .
+The initial value of the inventory is x , which is a parameter.
 We then associate to the pair $(Q(\cdot), V)$ a payoff functional given by the formula: